 We read the account of Jesus preaching in His hometown, at the synagogue in Nazareth (Luke 4:16-30.)

 Things start off well enough.
 Jesus reads from the prophecy of Isaiah in which the prophet tells of the One who has the Spirit of the Lord upon Him and who will bring good news, recovery and release to the poor, the captives, the blind and the oppressed.
-He tells the people, "Today this scripture has been fulfilled in your hearing", thus applying the prophetic words to Himself.
+He tells the people, "Today this scripture has been fulfilled in your hearing" and in this way applies the prophetic words to Himself.
 The people speak well of Him and are amazed at His gracious words.

 But there is already a note of discord.
 The people ask each other, "Is not this Joseph's son?" as if they resent His assuming authority and knowledge when He is, after all, just one of them, the son of a simple carpenter.